Here's Why Dr. Jane Goodall Stopped Eating Meat in the '60s

 Dr. Goodall repeated the same phrase about meat on a plate representing fear, pain, and death in both the 2017 and 2020 videos, indicating that perhaps her recognition of the proper terminology for her diet evolved over time.

-Regardless: Dr. Goodall is a tremendous activist, a groundbreaking individual, and it appears that her diet is now free of animals.
+Regardless, Dr. Goodall was a tremendous activist, a groundbreaking individual, and her diet was free of animals.